 Each of the Center’s clinical projects provides a slightly different learning environment for students.
-For example, in our Legal Assistance to Institutionalized Persons (LAIP) Project, each student works with a fairly large number of clients on a wide variety of criminal legal issues, with emphasis on the fundamentals of interviewing, counseling, research, case development, and case management.
+For example, in our Legal Assistance to Incarcerated People (LAIP) Project, each student works with a fairly large number of clients on a wide variety of criminal legal issues, with emphasis on the fundamentals of interviewing, counseling, research, case development, and case management.
 The Wisconsin Innocence Project, on the other hand, involves a very thorough examination of complex postconviction issues for a much more limited number of clients.
 The Restorative Justice Project often involves working with multiple people or organizations to bring fair resolution to a variety of problems related to criminal behavior.
 But the main educational anchor for all of our projects, however varied, continues remains one-on-one instruction, and collaboration between students and teachers.

 We recognize that, as each project has a different substantive legal focus, its learning techniques must vary as well.
 Thus, we engage in ongoing experimentation and refinement of the curriculum of each project.
 LAIP involves a short classroom orientation followed by extensive clinical assistance to clients, along with weekly small group meetings to keep students grounded and reflective.
 The Innocence Project includes a semester-long classroom course focusing on a limited area of substantive law, combined with small group and individualized clinical instruction.